What’s the issue?

 For pipeline companies, an inspirational strategy and detailed plan exists outside the U.S. The gas transmission company for New Zealand has laid out a detailed plan to evolve by enabling the country’s conversion to hydrogen, which preserves a robust role for its assets.
 The company’s plan recognizes that as the transmission pipeline, it can play a central role in preserving the need for pipeline infrastructure by diversifying its vision beyond delivering only natural gas.
 It also recognizes that its plans need to start “straightaway” if it is to survive.
 We suggest that U.S. pipelines can play a similar role in this country and use New York state as an example.

-an insights trial to read the full article.
+Inquire about an insights trial to read the full article.